mighty-gerbils/gerbil/doc/reference/std/debug.md

 (heap-type-stats) -> (values live-objects type-table)
 ```

-Returuns two values, the number of live objects and a table containing
+Returns two values, the number of live objects and a table containing
 a count for each type of live object.

 ### dump-heap-stats!